• A Garden Manifesto

 In Support of Black Lives

-In this time of national reckoning and protest, we invite you to help Canada raise funds for the protection and support of Black lives through an online sale of works.
+In this time of national reckoning and protest, we invite you to help CANADA raise funds for the protection and support of Black lives through an online sale of works.
 100% of the proceeds will go to a broad range of organizations and projects focused on racial justice.

 We as a collective of artists and staff are committed to the work of recognizing and dismantling white supremacy and systemic racism, starting from within.